Last updated on

 Is a German work visa hard to get?

-No, it isn’t if you meet all the requirements for a German work visa, particularly having a binding job offer from Germany, and there are no suitable candidates for your position from any EEA country (i.e., the EU and EFTA combined).
+No, it isn’t if you meet all the requirements for a German work visa, particularly having a binding job offer from Germany, and there are no suitable candidates for your position from any EEA country (i.e., the EU and EFTA combined) who would be equally qualified to do the job.
 Depending on the country of origin of the applicants, the rejection rate for a German work visa is between 5% and 25%, but usually it is less than 10%.

 Can I apply for a German work visa without having a job offer?

 If you are a citizen of a non-EEA country, you need a residence permit for gainful employment to work in Germany while prior to moving to Germany you may need to have a work visa issued by the German consulate or embassy near you.
 Unfortunately, you cannot apply for a work visa or a residence permit for gainful employment unless you have a binding job offer from a company or institution in Germany.
-But, on the other hand, you may be eligible for a jobseeker’s visa.
-A jobseeker’s visa will allow you to stay in Germany for 6 months looking for a job.
-However, you will not be allowed to work and earn money, and therefore, you will have to finance your stay from your own pocket.
+But, on the other hand, you may be eligible for an Opportunity Card for Job Search.
+The Opportunity Card is a type of visa that allows you to stay in Germany for 12 months, looking for a job.
+However, when applying for the Opportunity Card, you will have to prove you can finance your stay from your own pocket.
+But don’t get discouraged by this requirement since you are allowed to work for up to 20 hours per week while job-hunting in Germany and so cover at least part of your living costs.

 Can I work in Germany with a foreign degree?

-Yes sure, you can.
-But, it is recommended to have your foreign qualifications recognized in Germany before you apply for a job in Germany.
+Yes sure, you can if your degree is recognized in a country where it was issued.
+But, for regulated professions it is recommended to have your foreign qualifications recognized in Germany before you apply for a job in Germany.

 How long can I stay in Germany without a job?

 Citizens of the EU and EFTA states (commonly known as EEA countries) can stay in Germany without a job for as long as they wish, provided they register with the local resident registration office.
 For citizens of third countries it depends on the purpose of their stay.
 Those visiting Germany on a tourist visa can stay a maximum of 90 days.
-Foreigners staying in Germany on a jobseeker’s visa can stay for 6 months while students and trainees in vocational training programmes can stay for the duration of their residence permit which can be extended after finishing their studies or training for another 18 or 12 months, respectively.
+Foreigners staying in Germany on an Opportunity Card for Job Search can stay for 12 months while students and trainees in vocational training programmes can stay for the duration of their residence permit which can be extended after finishing their studies or training for another 18 months.

 What is the minimum salary for a work permit in Germany?

 There is no particular minimum salary requirement for a German work permit unless you are applying for a German EU Blue Card.
 However, the German immigration authorities will examine whether you are going to be employed on fair terms and your salary is within a normal range.
-For the EU Blue Card Germany, you must be offered an annual salary of over 58,400 euros and for STEM positions (i.e., life sciences, natural sciences, computer science, mechanical and electrical engineering & technology, mathematics, etc.) at least 45,552 euros (applies to 2023).
+For the EU Blue Card Germany, you must be offered an annual salary of over 45,300 euros and for STEM positions (i.e., life sciences, natural sciences, computer science, mechanical and electrical engineering & technology, mathematics, etc.) at least 41,042 euros (as of July 2024).

 What are the shortage occupations in Germany?